SocietyForArtisticResearch/texteditor-elm/README.md

 # Todo

 Casper:
-- When deleting object, ask for confirmation
+- When deleting object, ask for confirmation (done, but on cancelling goes to redirect editor.html instead of styaing in page ??)
 - Tabs ?
 Switch Textarea/Codemirror/CSS Edit
 - Buttons
 - Styling
 - media file types in select dialog

 - Drag and drop of media (postpone)

 Luc: